mc776/HideousDestructor/hd_manual.md

   The gun that runs around killing people by itself!
 Basically a pistol wired to a webcam and treads, made of bullets, aggression and shitty programmer art.
 They can't climb and run out of ammo quickly, but you can pick them back up anytime as you would an ordinary item for later redeployment.
 Takes one pistol mag to deploy, and any unused ammo is recovered on pickup.

-  If it breaks, you will not be able to use it again until you start a new level.
+  If it breaks, unload the mag, then hold fire and tap reload to try to repair it.

   The DERP can be programmed to one of several behaviours.
 Type the following into the console, or `derp <number shown>`, to set what mode it will engage in at any time.